Assaf Toledano |

 Geostationary (GEO) Systems

 With the growing need for ubiquitous connectivity, the satellite communications industry is poised for explosive growth with multiple high capacity systems either already on-orbit or planned for the near future.
 There are on-orbit geostationary systems like ViaSat-1 and ViaSat-2 that offer capacities of 140 GBPS and 300 GBPS, respectively.
 ViaSat-3 has also been recently announced and will offer 1 TBPS capacity which in one satellite will be greater than the rest of the GEO satellite world combined.
-Other GEO satellites include Jupiter-1/Echostar-17 and Jupiter-2/Echostar-19 which offer capacities of 100 GBPS and 220 GBPS, respectively, with Jupiter-3/Echostar-27 planned to launch in 2021 with 500 GBPS capacity.
+Other GEO satellites include Jupiter-1/Echostar-17 and Jupiter-2/Echostar-19 which offer capacities of 100 GBPS and 220 GBPS, respectively, with Jupiter-3/Echostar-27 launched in July 2023 with 500 GBPS capacity.

 Low Earth Orbit (LEO) Systems